quiminbano/wolt_challenge/README.md

 http://localhost:8000/api/endpoint
 ```

-Due that data needs to be provided, it is necessary to send the request as **POST** requests.
+Due that data needs to be provided, it is necessary to send the request as **POST** request.